christianalfoni/immutable-store/README.md

 });
 ```

 A store contains the data related to what you are displaying in your application.
 As you can see in the demo the store is put into localStorage and when refreshing the app it is back in its exact state.
-If you need to cache data, store larger sets of entities etc. that is not the job of the immutable-store.
-Only put data that you need in the current state of your app into the store.

 ## Defining state
 ```javascript